A Bayesian framework for functional calibration of expensive computational models through non-isometric matching: Introduction

-We note that the physical curve we observe is in fact a projection of a curve in the three dimensional input-parameter-response space.
-The reason lies behind the nature of parameters in a physical process: for each input there exists an (unknown) value for the parameter, and these two features, i.e the input and parameter, determine one single response.
-However, since we do not observe the actual value of the parameter in the physical process, we only see a projected curve on input-response surface.
-Hence, this problem is to recover the original curve, or in other words, determine a non-isometric match of a curve to a surface.
-The non-isometry is due to the fact that the curve in the projected space has a different length than the original curve.
-Therefore, this is in principle different from isometric matching problems \citep{gruen2005least,bronstein2005three,baltsavias2008high}.
+The geometric interpretation is due to the nature of the calibration variable in a physical process: for each value of the control variable there exists a (possibly unknown) value for the calibration variable, and these two features determine a single response.
+Since we do not observe the actual value of the calibration variable in the physical process, we only see a projected curve in the control-response space.
+Hence, calibration aims to recover the true physical curve, or in other words, determine a non-isometric match of a curve to a surface.

-Furthermore, in functional calibration we do not observe a complete curve or surface, but a set of scattered data points obtained from the physical experiments or the computational model.
-The data points from the former lie on the projected curve we observe and the data from the latter lie on the input-parameter-response surface.
-Therefore, what we observe is incomplete data and we aim to match non-isometrically an incomplete curve to an incomplete surface, which is equivalent to solving the functional calibration problem.

-The incompleteness of the data, that is scattered on a curve or a surface instead of a continuous function, can be addressed by using kernel interpolation, such as Gaussian processes (GPs)~\citep{stein1999interpolation}.
-In fact, to handle functional calibration, both parametric and non-parametric approaches~\citep{Pourhabib2014bp,pourhabib2014Jasa} use kernel interpolation.
-After interpolating the data points to get a continuous surface, the former assumes a parametric relationship between the inputs and calibration parameters and then estimates the unknown parameters of that function, whereas the latter, the non-parametric approach, formulates the problem using the concepts of reproducing kernel Hilbert spaces (RKHS) and then finds a solution using the representer's theorem~\citep{scholkopf2001generalized}.

-However, using interpolation introduces a new source of error: assuming a GP, for example, relies on the joint Gaussian distribution which is not always the case in practice.
-Therefore, we argue if we operate on the very data points we will obtain a better matching in this case.
-In addition, the existing methods appeal to iterative numerical techniques for optimization which are prone to get trapped in local optima.
-The interaction between these two issues, interpolation and iterative optimization, further exacerbates the quality of the optimal solution, as the methods converge to a local optimum of the model based on the interpolated surface.

-In this paper, we propose a graph-theoretic approach for non-isometric curve to surface matching from incomplete data for functional calibration.
-We reformulate the functional calibration problem as a shortest path problem on a directed acyclic graph (DAG) which can be solved efficiently with a fast polynomial-time algorithm.
-The shortest path found identifies anchor points from the computational model points that balance two basic criteria: First, the anchors should offer the best match to the response of the physical system, and second, they should facilitate fitting of a smooth function (not exhibit erratic fluctuations in values).
-The anchor points are then used to fit a response function that can then be used to make predictions on the physical process.
-Applying the overall framework developed in this paper on both synthetic and real data, we demonstrate that the new approach outperforms the alternative approaches in terms of prediction accuracy.